datacarpentry/image-processing/_episodes/04-drawing-bitwise.md

 ~~~
 '''
- * Python program to use OpenCV drawing tools to create a mask.
+ * Python program to use skimage drawing tools to create a mask.
  *
 '''
 import cv2